-Precise, Service-Oriented Dental Care
+Precise, Service-Oriented Periodontal Care

 Thanks to dental technology and advances in minimally invasive procedures, patients can experience an improved dental experience with less discomfort and enhanced accuracy.
-Our periodontist, Dr. Patrick Nicosia, stays up-to-date with the latest trends in the industry and implements them into the practice whenever possible.
+Our periodontist, Dr. Patrick Nicosia, stays up-to-date with the latest trends in the industry and implements them into the periodontal office whenever possible.
 By utilizing this technology, we are able to more accurately perform care with less risk of damage to your soft and hard tissues.

 Advanced Dental Technology